 In 2016, Kate chose to pursue her lifelong dream of becoming an attorney and moved back to her home city to attend the Nashville School of Law.
 During school and after becoming licensed, Kate worked at Rudy Title & Escrow, a high-volume real estate transaction company, as a title attorney and assisted clients with residential and commercial property contracts, land development, and title clearance throughout Tennessee.

-Kate joined Martin Heller Potempa & Sheppard in 2022 and she is excited to bring her background in both client advocacy and real estate law to the practice of probate administration and conservatorships.
+Kate joined MHPS in 2022 and she is excited to bring her background in both client advocacy and real estate law to the practice of probate administration and conservatorships.
 In her free time, Kate sits on the Executive Council for Elephant Aid International.
-She enjoys traveling with family, playing tennis, and hiking with her fiancé, Darius, and their five dogs.
+She enjoys traveling, playing tennis, and hiking with her husband, Darius, and their dogs.